HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/adminui.md

 ![Landing Page](../assets/images/AdminLanding.png)

+!!!tip
+    Starting with the Domino REST API v1.1.2 release, you can click **Overview** on the landing page, indicated by the <span style="color:red">red arrow</span> in the image, to open the Domino REST API functional diagram.
+Clicking parts of the functional diagram directs you to corresponding topics in the documentation.

 ## List available schemas

 Click **Database Management - Rest API** in the landing page.
 This opens the **Schema Management** page.